What is Physical Change? Definition and Examples | Crystallization

 In order to understand physical changes, let us perform some activities:

-Activity 2:- Take a small amount of modeling clay.
-Model the clay into a shape of a ball.
-Now remodel the ball into a shape of a cylinder and then the cylinder into a cube.
+Activity 2: Take a small amount of modeling clay.
+Model the clay into the shape of a ball.
+Now remodel the ball into the shape of a cylinder and then the cylinder into a cube.

-Now if you have carefully observed the above activities: You will find that activity 1 and 2 we saw that the paper sheet and modeling clay underwent changes in shapes.
+Now if you have carefully observed the above activities: You will find that in activities 1 and 2 we saw that the paper sheet and modeling clay underwent changes in shapes.
 In activity 3 water changed its states from solid to liquid and then from liquid to solid.

 What is common in all these changes?
 Yes, the substance undergoing the change is able to regain its original state.
 Properties such as size, shape, color, and state of matter of a substance are called its physical properties.

 A change in the shape, size, color, or state of matter of a substance is called a physical change.
 In such a change no new substance is produced.
-And a very important point regarding physical change is that a physical change is generally reversible.
+A very important point regarding physical change is that a physical change is generally reversible.

-Hence activity 1, 2,3,4,5 all demonstrates physical changes in the substance undergoing change, as no new substance is formed and the change is reversible.
-Whether it is cutting of paper, modeling of clay, meting of ice, boiling of water, or heating of iron nail.
+Hence activity 1, 2,3,4,5 all demonstrate physical changes in the substance undergoing change, as no new substance is formed and the change is reversible.
+Whether it is cutting of paper, modeling clay, melting of ice, boiling water, or heating iron nail.

 Some more examples of physical changes are: